-Figure 7: Procedure based on the standard guidelines for fingerprint lifting inconsistencies or discrepancies which would question the integrity of the recovered evidence.
+Figure 7: Procedure based on the standard guidelines for fingerprint lifting

+The label should be legible with chain of custody maintained.
+This is sent to laboratory.
+The seal should be thoroughly checked for anv inconsistencies or discrepancies which would question the integrity of the recovered evidence.
 Only then it should be processed for further examination.
 The process should follow the use of non-invasive to invasive methods.
-Further steps to the investigation: Analysis, Comparison, Evaluation and Verification.
+Further steps to investigation: Analysis, Comparison, the Evaluation and Verification.
 According to the Forensic Science Regulator, there must be a standardized procedure to maintain the integrity and value of the evidence.
 With ISO 17020 all forensic serviced providers must adhere to the rules and regulations set out under this standard.
 The qualifications of practitioners, the tools and equipment's used for analysis all must be accredited and used in loop with the protocol (Tully, Forensic Science Regulator, 2017).